Photo Courtesy: Sydney Tea Festival 2019

 Nepalese teas are unique!
 The distinct taste, flavor, and aroma separate the Nepalese teas from the rest of the world.
 Such teas can only be produced in Nepal because of the higher altitude plantation elevated towards the Himalayas.

 “Nepal Tea” is a new terminology that came as a part of branding.
-Nepal Tea and Coffee Board registered a logo identity for all Nepalese tea production very recently in 2018.
+Nepal Tea and Coffee Board registered a logo identity for all Nepalese tea production very recently in 2018 as a collective trademark and issued directives to conduct a common set of standards for all businesses participating in tea production and export from Nepal.
 It was inevitable and it was necessary.

 The history of Nepalese tea is young compared to the other parts of the world.
 But it is not that young looking at the economic impact it has made for many tea companies around the world for quite some time.
 So, it has been there for some period, for about half a century at least, years after East India Company left the east.
 But where was Nepalese tea hiding all this while?
 Or was it hidden deliberately from the world tea-map?
 Ask people if they know about Darjeeling tea?
 7 out of 10 will come as Yes!
 Ask if they’ve heard about Nepalese tea?
 1 out of 10 hardly.
 Nepalese tea gardens and Darjeeling tea gardens are separated just by a borderline between India and Nepal.
 Talk about landscape and altitude, Nepalese tea plantation goes higher than any parts of the world.
 Talk about flavor and aroma, they are pretty much the same, but Nepal has a lot of small farmers and likewise, it comes with a lot of varieties.
 But still, people hardly know about Nepalese teas.
 Nepalese tea did not have its identity, let alone a sustainable economy for the farmers, that is a distant ship in a land-locked nation, literally.
 All the businesses involved in the import and export of Nepalese tea in the past did not seem to invent the idea.
 But one best thing is happening in Nepal recently.
 Now, these small farmers have perfected the art of tea, and they, themselves, are on the lookout, searching for their own identity, “Nepal Tea.”
 What they need now is a “Good Luck!”